Air Core Inductor Calculator

 Common applications include:

-- No core losses at high frequencies
+- RF Applications:- No core losses at high frequencies

 - Linear behavior across frequency range